 This page may contain links from our sponsors.
 Here’s how we make money.

-Blogging is one of the most effective ways to make money online, but many people feel overwhelmed or intimidated at the thought of trying to build a successful blog.
-It’s easy to look at the high-profile blogs that get floods of traffic and feel like it’s not a realistic option for yourself.
+Blogging is one of the most effective ways to make money online, but many people feel overwhelmed or intimidated at trying to build a successful blog.
+It’s easy to look at the high-profile blogs that get floods of traffic and feel like it’s not a realistic option for you.

-I talk to a lot of people who would love to have the flexibility to work from home and be self-employed.
+I talk to many people who would love the flexibility to work from home and be self-employed.
 Most of them think blogging for income is unrealistic, and I’d like to show you why that’s not true.

 Related reading: How to Make Money Blogging for Beginners

 First, when discussing “small” blogs, it’s important to clarify what that means.
 Typically, when someone refers to a blog as being small, that means the blog has a small audience or does not attract many visitors.
 It’s not necessarily a comment related to the amount of content published on the site.

 The amount of traffic that would fit the definition of “small” is a personal opinion.
 If you ask five different bloggers, you’ll probably get five different answers.
 For the purposes of this article, I would consider anything less than 25,000 visitors per month to be a small blog.
 That may sound like a lot of traffic if you’re just getting started, but keep in mind this is the high end of the range.
 The information covered in this article is also applicable if your blog gets 5,000 visitors per month.